 21 May SunPower Solar Panels Review: Perfect Panels to Prevent Shading

 In the solar panel industry, SunPower is such a name that it has been dominating the category of high-end solar panels for quite a while.
-They have mastered the art of manufacturing high-efficiency solar panels, and subsequently, they uphold the tag of innovating such an exceptional panel that can operate at a whopping 22.6% efficiency rate, performing highest ever in the category of residential solar panels.
+They have mastered the art of manufacturing high-efficiency solar panels, and subsequently, SunPower Solar Panels uphold the tag of innovating the exceptional panel with a 22.6% efficiency rate, performing the highest ever in the residential solar panels category.

 In this SunPower solar panels review, I am yet to talk about every aspect of their solar panels so that you can get a clear vision of the brand and make a decision of whether or not you wish to go with it.
 So, without further ado, let’s head right into it.

 SunPower started its unofficial journey in the early ’80s.
 It all began in a lab where they used to test out different solar panel technologies, and later on, they officially started as ‘SunPower’ in 1988.
 The official journey was made possible because the R&D team secured funding in the first place.
 After that, there was no looking back because they developed record-breaking PV (photovoltaic) cells using advanced cell technology by partnering up with Honda and won the world solar challenge car race, held in Australia, which put them on the map of legendary innovators of the renewable energy industry.

 Their involvement is present in a number of NASA projects, as well as other aircraft projects, over a span of 25 years.
 The headquarters of SunPower is situated in San Jose, California.
 They also hold the tag of Bloomberg Tier 1 ranking, which is not necessarily a representation of their panel quality but an evidence of the financial stability of the company.
 If this tag is present, that means the company is a well-known manufacturer, successfully committed to catering to customers globally for a long time.